kenster1965/tuya_cloud_custom/configuration_guide.md

 | `options` | Select | ✅ | Map of key: label pairs.
 Key = sent to Tuya; label = shown in HA. |

-## ✅ 3️⃣ Climate Block — Flexible & Robust
+## 3️⃣ Climate Block — Flexible & Robust
-✅ Climate Block
-Defines a thermostat entity.
+A Climate Block Defines a thermostat entity.

 | Field                 | Required | Description |
 | --------------------- | -------- | --------------------------------- |
 | `unique_id`           | ✅ | Globally unique ID for the thermostat.
 This pins both the backend ID and the UI display name. |